A New measure of income inequality: Proposed Measure

 \section{Proposed Measure}

-In this section, we propose a new income inequality measure that captures heavy-tailed behavior of the data. \begin{Definition} Let $X$ be a non-negative random variable having absolutely continuous distribution function $F(x)$.
-Let $X_1, X_2,...X_v$ are iid copies from $F$.
-Assume $v\geq1$ is a positive integer.
-We define a Generalized Inequality Measure(GIM) of order $v$ given by
+In this section, we propose a new income inequality measure that captures the heavy-tailed behavior of the data.
+Let $X$ be a non-negative random variable having absolutely continuous distribution function $F(x)$.
+For positive integer $v> 1$, let $X_1, X_2,...X_v$ be independent random variables having the same cumulative distribution $F$.
+Based on the expected difference between $\max(X_1, X_2,...,X_v)$ and $\min(X_1, X_2,...,X_v)$, we define a new measure as a generalization of Gini index.

+\begin{Definition} Let $X$ be a non-negative random variable having absolutely continuous distribution function $F(x)$.
+Let $X_1, X_2,...X_v$ be the iid copies from $F$.
+Assume $v> 1$ is a positive integer.
+We define a generalized inequality measure(GIM) of order $v$ given as

 \end{Definition}